Mynotaurus/Yingmotes/README.md

 The wonderful [dragn emote set](https://github.com/chr-1x/dragn-emoji) was made by khr

+Neofoxes and Neocats are the creations of [Volpeon](https://volpeon.ink/emojis/)

+The :ms_robot: emoji is from the [Mutant Standard](https://mutant.tech/) emote set

 ## Custom Colors
 The script `generate.py` is used to generate all the different colour palettes and file types and zip files, and by adding your own colours to the dictionary inside called `palette` and running it, you can export your own custom emote set.
 To run it you will need some version of Python and [Inkscape](https://inkscape.org/) but i thiiiiink thats it. hopefully.
 This script can also be modified to export emotes at any resolution you need.